hieptl/netflix-clone/README.md

 ```

 > 11th NOTE:
-> - We are almost done !
-The question is how to display list of movies on JSX after getting data from Firebase.
+> - We are almost done!
+The question is how to display the list of movies on JSX after getting data from Firebase.
 >
-> - We need to find the way to store the data and make the component be re-rendered after we have movies from Firebase.
+> - We need to find a way to store the data and make the component be re-rendered after we have movies from Firebase.
 >
 > - Fortunately, React provides __useState__ to help us achieve that.

 > 12th NOTE:
-> - State is an object holds information that may be changed over the lifetime of the component.
+> - State is an object that holds information that may be changed over the lifetime of the component.
 >
 > - It is private and fully controlled by the component.

-- Step 15: We need to import "useState" in "Row" component to define the movies state.
+- Step 15: We need to import the "estate" in the "Row" component to define the movie's state.

 ```js
 import { useEffect, useState } from "react";